Mikubill/sd-webui-controlnet/README.md

 ### Install

+Some users may need to install the cv2 library before installing it: `pip install opencv-python`

 1. Open "Extensions" tab.
 2. Open "Install from URL" tab in the tab.
 3. Enter URL of this repo to "URL for extension's git repository".